treeverse/lakeFS-samples/01_standalone_examples/databricks-ci-cd/README.md

 ## Prerequisites
 * lakeFS installed and running on a server or in the cloud.
 If you don't have lakeFS already running then either use [lakeFS Cloud](https://demo.lakefs.io/) which provides free lakeFS server on-demand with a single click or refer to [lakeFS Quickstart](https://docs.lakefs.io/quickstart/) doc.
 * Databricks server with the ability to run compute clusters on top of it.
-* Configure your Databricks cluster to use lakeFS Hadoop file system.
+* Configure your Databricks cluster to use the lakeFS Hadoop file system.
 Read this blog [Databricks and lakeFS Integration: Step-by-Step Configuration Tutorial](https://lakefs.io/blog/databricks-lakefs-integration-tutorial/) or [lakeFS documentation](https://docs.lakefs.io/integrations/spark.html#lakefs-hadoop-filesystem) for the configuration.
 * Permissions to manage the cluster configuration, including adding libraries.
 * GitHub account.